-The components for successful Urban Centres
+The components for successful urban centres

-Successful Urban Centres are places that offer diversity, not just in the uses but in the spaces, environments and activities that occur there.
-Equally they will need to feel safe; be accessible by a range of modes of transport and have good connections into their local communities and the wider City.
+Successful urban centres are places that offer diversity, not just in the uses but in the spaces, environments and activities that occur there.
+Equally they will need to feel safe, be accessible by a range of modes of transport and have good connections into their local communities and the wider city.
+Through having a diverse mix of uses within accessible locations, urban centres help to reduce the need to travel, supporting sustainable communities and contributing to tackling the climate change emergency.

-By focusing on the following key components, Birmingham's network of Urban Centres can flourish; re-positioning their offer where necessary to become thriving hubs at the heart of communities and fully supporting the City's growth agenda.
+By focusing on the following key components Birmingham's network of urban centres can evolve and flourish, re-positioning their offer where necessary to become thriving hubs at the heart of communities, accommodating sustainable, high density development and fully supporting the city's growth agenda.